MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-9-Contractor-Qualifications/subpart-9.2-Qualifications-Requirements/section-9.204.md

 (5) Use of the list for advertising or publicity is permitted.
 However, it must not be stated or implied that a particular product or source is the only product or source of that type qualified, or that the Government in any way recommends or endorses the products or the sources listed.

-(i) Reexamining a qualified product or manufacturer when -
+(i) Reexamining a qualified product or manufacturer when—

 (1) The manufacturer has modified its product, or changed the material or the processing sufficiently so that the validity of previous qualification is questionable;